n-laoutaris/n-laoutaris/README.md

 ## 🎓 What I'm currently working on

-I’m currently pursuing an MSc in Data Science, where I’ve been deepening my understanding of machine learning, data mining and statistical analysis.
-I’m now making my dissertation, which is an exciting opportunity to apply what I’ve learned in a focused research project.
+I’m currently pursuing an MSc in Data Science, where I’ve been deepening my understanding of the data ecosystem and gaining familiarity with a variety of tools and use cases.
+I’m now composing my dissertation, which is an exciting opportunity to apply what I’ve learned in a focused research project.

-Throughout the program, I’ve also worked on hands-on assignments and collaborative projects — some of which are included here!
+Throughout the program, I’ve also worked on many hands-on assignments and collaborative projects.
+Some of them are included here!

 ## 🛠️ My Projects

-Below you’ll find a selection of personal, academic, and exploratory projects that reflect my journey into data science, programming, and more.
-These projects span coursework, real-world datasets, and experimental work with many tools and programming languages.
+Below you’ll find a selection of personal or academic exploratory projects that reflect my journey into data science and my other interests.
+These projects showcase experimental work with many different tools and programming languages.

-Each project helped me grow my skills and explore new ideas — and this portfolio is still growing!
+Each one helped me grow my skills and explore new ideas.
+Keep in mind this portfolio is still growing!

 ### Data Science & ΑΙ